AlroyMenezes/FinSight/README.md

 - **Custom Questions**: Allow users to define their own questions for analysis.
 - **Improved UI/UX**: Enhance the user interface for better user experience.
 - **Real-Time Analysis**: Implement real-time processing and analysis capabilities.

----

-This description should give potential users and contributors a clear understanding of what the project does, how it works, and its key features.
-Feel free to modify it to better fit your vision for the repository.